Internal bicategories

 \xyoption{poly} \xyoption{2cell} \objectmargin{5pt}

 Our purpose in this paper is to introduce a collection of notions that conveniently encode 3-categorical structures arising in geometry and algebra.
-We begin, in Section~\ref{sec-lft}, by discussing the examples of primary interest, namely the 3-category of 3-dimensional manifolds, the 3-category of conformal nets, and the 3-category of tensor categories.
-We let the categorical structures arising in these examples motivate the definitions to follow.
+We begin, in Section~\ref{sec-lft}, by discussing the examples of primary interest: the bordism 3-category of $0$-, $1$-, $2$-, and $3$-dimensional manifolds, the 3-category of tensor categories and bimodule categories, and the 3-category of conformal nets.
+This last example (studied extensively in the papers~\cite{BDH(nets),BDH(modularity),BDH(1*1),BDH(3-category)}) was the principle motivation for this work: in considering the question, ``What kind of 3-categorical structure do conformal nets form?", we were led ineluctably to the categorical notions in the present paper.

 Each structure we describe is, for some $n$ and $k$, a notion of $n$-category defined as a weak $k$-category internal to the $(n-k+1)$-category of strict $(n-k)$-categories.
-We recall, in Section~\ref{sec-internalcats}, the concept of categories in 2-categories, and then define categories in 3-categories.
-Next, in Section~\ref{sec-internalbicats}, we define bicategories in 2-categories and the accompanying, stricter, notions of 2-categories in 2-categories and dicategories in 2-categories---while 2-categories are bicategories where the associator and identity transformations are strict, dicategories are bicategories where only the associator transformations are strict.
-We relate these various structures by showing that an internal 2-category has an associated internal dicategory, which in turn has an associated internal bicategory; we also show that a category in the 3-category of 2-categories has an associated bicategory in the 2-category of categories.
-Finally, in the appendix, we discuss the results that ensure the given definitions are completely coherent, and we connect the given notions to more traditional categorical structures by observing that bicategories in the 2-category of categories have an underlying tricategory.
+We recall, in Section~\ref{sec-internalcats}, the concept of categories in $2$-categories, and then define categories in $3$-categories.
+Next, in Section~\ref{sec-internalbicats}, we define bicategories in $2$-categories and the accompanying, stricter, notions of $2$-categories in 2-categories and dicategories in $2$-categories.
+(Recall $2$-categories are bicategories where the associator and identity transformations are strict; we use the term `dicategory' for a bicategory where only the associator transformation is strict.)
+We relate these various structures by showing that an internal $2$-category has an associated internal dicategory, which in turn has an associated internal bicategory; we also show that a category in the 3-category of $2$-categories has an associated bicategory in the $2$-category of categories.
+Finally, we connect the given notions to more traditional categorical structures by observing that bicategories in the $2$-category of categories have an underlying tricategory.